brakf/cdk-custom-resource-workspaces/blogpost.md

 ```

 There are a few important things to note about those request types:
-- The PhysicalRessourceId that is returned is supposed to be a unique identifier for the object.
+- The PhysicalRessourceId that is returned after creation is supposed to be a unique identifier for the object.
 It is created by the lamdba function when initialy creating the object.
 It is later provided to the function during update or deletion.
 - Implement proper error handling to avoid endless loops
 - During deployment the function will be called multiple times if it fails.
 Keep that it mind

 To come back to the original example of user creation in LDAP, this is the content of my *Creation* event handler.
-The *trc_ws_ops.create_user* function is defined in a seperate module and calls the LDAP API with the provided parameters.
+The *trc_ws_ops.create_user* function is defined in a seperate module and calls the LDAP API with the provided parameters using the connection details specified in *workspaceProps*.

 ```typescript